yaoyaodedaqiuqiu/Qtomography-AI/README.md

 6. **View Example Results**:

-    After running the testing script, you can find the generated correlation plots in the `figure_test` directory.
+    After running the testing script, you can find the generated correlation plots in the `figure` directory.
 Below are some example results:

     ![Correlations at T=2.5](figure/correlations_T2.5.png)